Home

 # Compute portfolio weights with custom bounds and clean negligible allocations

-kelly_portfolio.optimize(data, weight_bounds=(0.05, 0.8))
+kelly_portfolio.optimize(return_data, weight_bounds=(0.05, 0.8))

 cleaned_weights = kelly_portfolio.clean_weights(threshold=1e-6)